flebeau/GPAClib/README.md

   - `Arctan`
   - `Inverse`: function `1/(1+t)`
   - `Id`: identity (same as `t`)
+  - `L2`: approximation of a "toggle" (close to 0 for `t` < 1/4 and close to 1 for `t` > 3/4)
+  - `Round`: approximation of rounding function, contracts any real which is not an half integer to the closest integer
+  - `Mod10`: approximation of the mod 10 function

 Examples of circuit files are given in the `circuits` folder.